Alone with Her

-Alone with Her is a 2006 American suspense film directed by Eric Nicholas and starring Ana Claudia Talancón, Colin Hanks, Jordana Spiro.
-The plot is about a tech-savvy stalker who uses spy cameras to force his way into the life of a young woman.

-The film tells the story through the lenses of spy cameras.
+Alone with Her is a 2006 American psychological thriller film directed by Eric Nicholas and starring Ana Claudia Talancón, Colin Hanks, Jordana Spiro.
+The plot is about a tech-savvy stalker who uses spy cameras to force his way into the life of a young woman, with the film telling the story through the lenses of spy cameras.

 Plot

 The film starts with Doug (Colin Hanks) seeking out his next prey.
 He becomes obsessed with a woman named Amy (Ana Claudia Talancón), and sneaks numerous spy cameras in her apartment.
 By doing this, he is able to learn details of her life, and what he learns about things like her musical and film tastes he uses to seduce her.

 He meets her at a coffee shop a few times and strikes up conversations with her.
 The two become friends, but it seems as though Amy isn't interested in continuing the relationship further.
 Using what he learns about her through the cameras, he gets her fired from her job by breaking into her car, stealing her computer and stops her burgeoning relationship with a co-worker.

 When he visits her apartment, Amy's friend is suspicious of him, especially when she asks him about a section of Seattle—where he says he's from—that doesn't even exist.
 She becomes so suspicious of Doug that she begins asking around about him.

 Doug, sensing that the truth about him might be uncovered, murders the roommate, and then comforts Amy as she's grieving.
 The two begin getting romantic one night and are about to have sex, but Doug can't get an erection.
 By the time he says he's able to perform, Amy tells him she can't because she doesn't want to wind up hurting his feelings.

 Amy then discovers that Doug installed a spy camera in her bedroom when he makes a remark about her masturbating.
 After a struggle, Doug eventually kills Amy.
 The film ends with Doug seeking out his next prey.